wchsstem/wchs-map/src/data/map_docs.md

 Current list of non-room POIs:
  - POI200 (Art Gallery, across from 278 and 276)
+ - POI201 (_Winston_, statue of a bulldog)
+ - POI202 (_"!"_, artwork in the cutout in the floor on the hall between the library and gym)

 ##### Water fountains/bottle filling stations
 These should be given a room number in the form 'WF{floor number}{id}', where the id is a unique two-digit ID